 Can I come for a shorter time on the Sardine Run?

-From our extensive experience running sardine run expeditions, we know that this duration of expedition will maximize the probability of success.
+From our experience running sardine run expeditions, we know that this duration of expedition will maximize the probability of success.
 Coming for a shorter period exponentially increases the probability that you will not experience the incredible sights that the sardine run has to offer, due to the difficulty of locating great bait balls and the possibility of bad weather spells.
-Thus to ensure that we feel morally comfortable that we can deliver the promised service, we do insist that guests join us for an entire expedition.
+Thus to ensure that we feel morally comfortable that we can deliver the promised service, we do recommend that guests join us for an entire expedition.

 Are bait balls guaranteed on the Sardine Run?